 - Manuscript text should be submitted using Microsoft Word (in .doc or.docx only).

 - All submissions must use a 12-point font Arial, double-spaced throughout.

 - There should be a 2.5 cm wide margin on all sides.
 Each section should be on a new page and number the pages consecutively.

 - Where available, URLs for the references must be provided.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Review articles can be submitted by any authors or by invitation.
+Review articles can be submitted by any author or by invitation.
 These are systematic critical assessments of literature and data sources, usually written by experts providing recent information on a given specialty.
-Each article should include an unstructured Abstract, up to five keywords, Introduction, relevant section headings, Conclusion and up to 50 References.
+Each article should include an unstructured Abstract, up to five keywords, Introduction, relevant Section Headings, Conclusion and up to 50 References.

 The following guidelines apply to Original Article and generally for all other types of articles.
 Specific guidelines for other article types are described within the specific sections.